GeneralBots/botbook/src/04-gbui/ui-structure.md

 The Suite interface is best suited for enterprise deployments requiring full functionality, power users working with multiple services simultaneously, desktop application distribution via Tauri builds, and multi-service integrations where context switching between modules matters.

-You can access the Suite interface via web at `http://localhost:8080/suite` or as a desktop application through the Tauri build using the `--desktop` flag.
+You can access the Suite interface via web at `http://localhost:8080/suite` or as a native desktop application using the `botui` Tauri app (see [BotUI Desktop](../botui/README.md)).

 ## Minimal Interface